by Jeffrey R. Charles.

 * In the 2020 election, the Socialist MAS party won 55 percent of the vote, and secured majorities in both chambers of the Plurinational Legislative Assembly.
 The elected President was Luis Arce.
 Opponents had included Carlos Mesa of the Civic Community Party, Luis Fernando Camacho of the Creemos Party, and Jeanine Anez, the public face of the 2019 coup regime.

 * The 2020 election superseded the results of the controversial 2019 elections.
-Of course, the 2020 election also superseded the results of the 2019 coup.
+And of course, the 2020 election also superseded the results of the 2019 coup.

 Aftermath of the 2020 Bolivian Election: